BigSoftVideo/AVA360VR/help.md

 ## How to access help in VR

 These GitHub help pages provide the basics to get started.
-Once you have installed AVA360VR and the demo and help projects package, then you can access help video tutorials and slides directly in AVA360VR without leaving VR.
+Once you have installed AVA360VR and the Demo Package, then you can access help video and volcap tutorials directly in AVA360VR without leaving VR.

-The help tutorials are accessible in VR from the [demo package](demo.md) after it is loaded.
+The help tutorials are accessible in VR from the [Demo Package](demo.md) after it is loaded.
-Just go to the analysis mapping tool accessible from the left controller.

-If you wish to go straight to the HELP project tutorials, then after running AVA360VR and selecting the LOAD screen, you can load the analysis version called `help-001` after switching to the `HELP` project in the `DEMO PACKAGE` folder.
+If you wish to go straight to the HELP project tutorials, then after running AVA360VR and selecting the LOAD screen, you can load the analysis version called `HELP-001` after switching to the `HELP` project in the `DEMO PACKAGE`.
+Or else, just go to the analysis mapping tool accessible from the left controller.

 Please submit a [suggestion how to improve the help pages and video tutorials](tutorialrequest.md).

+### Complete list of tutorials contained in the Demo Package

+There is a healthy selection of video and VolCap tutorials accessible from the Demo Package.
+Here is a list:

+#### Guides
+- Welcome
+- Getting Started
+- AVA360VR minitour
+- Demo 1 - Multicam
+- Demo 2 - Audio Mix
+- Demo 3 - Drawing
+- Demo Tour

+#### Basics
+- Controllers
+- Playback
+- Window Controls
+- Rotate Scene
+- Navigation
+- Audience Cam

+##### Project management
+- Preparing Media Files
+- Project Folder Structure
+- Project, Analysis and Version
+- Creating a New Project
+- Analysis Mapping

+#### Multimedia assets
+- Synced 2D video
+- Synced 360 video
+- Unsynced 2D Video
+- Play Individual Media
+- Import Audio
+- Audio volume
+- Audio Controls
+- Import Image
+- Import 3D Object

+#### Tools
+- Mirror Cam
+- Recam
+- Keyframe Sequencer
+- Screenshot
+- Drawing
+- Animation
+- Comic Creator
+- Transcript Viewer
+- Slide Presenter
+- Volumetric Capture & Replay

+#### Problems
+- General Problems